DC attorney general to make announcement about Commanders

 The office of D.C.
 Attorney General Karl A. Racine announced Wednesday he will make a major announcement related to the team.
 No details were provided.

-Racine’s office launched an investigation into the team around the time the U.S. House Committee for Oversight and Reform referred its case, which began with workplace culture issues, to the Federal Trade Commission for potential financial improprieties.
+Racine’s office launched an investigation into the team around the time the U.S. House Committee for Oversight and Reform referred its case, which initially centered on workplace culture issues, to the Federal Trade Commission for potential financial improprieties.

+The Commanders said in a statement issued by a team spokesperson that they learned about the news conference on social media.

+”The Commanders have fully cooperated with the AG’s investigation for nearly a year,” the spokesperson said. ”As recently as Monday, a lawyer for the team met with the AG who did not suggest at that time that he intended to take any action and, in fact, revealed fundamental misunderstandings of the underlying facts.”

 The team is being investigated on several fronts, including by the attorneys general of D.C. and Virginia, Congress and the league.
 NFL spokesman Brian McCarthy last week said former U.S. Attorney Mary Jo White’s review on behalf of the league is ongoing and there is no timetable for when it will be completed.